The following are the Maine veterans’ benefits programs for 2018 and 2019 in the areas of education, employment, healthcare and housing.

-In addition to federal programs such as the GI Bill, there are veterans’ benefits programs provided by the states.
-The following are the Maine veterans’ benefits programs for education in 2018.
+In addition to federal programs such as the GI Bill, there are veterans’ benefits programs provided by the state of Maine.

 Maine Dependents Education Benefits Program

 Maine provides a 100% waiver of tuition and all related fees for spouses and dependents of veterans as defined in Title 37B, Chapter 7, Section 505(2).
 Specifically, veterans must meet the following criteria: